tdwg/hc/vocabulary/old/README.md

 # Folder "old"

-This folder contains an archive of out of ate vocabulary files.
+This folder contains an archive of out of date vocabulary files.